10th-seeded Florida trips 7th-seeded Nevada

 Senior guard Jalen Hudson added 15 points for the 10th-seeded Gators (20-15).
 Freshman forward Keyontae Johnson recorded 10 points and 10 rebounds, and senior guard KeVaughn Allen also scored 10 points.

-Florida will face either second-seeded Michigan or 15th-seeded Montana on Saturday in the second round.
+Florida will face second-seeded Michigan on Saturday in the second round.
+The Wolverines downed 15th-seeded Montana 74-55 later Thursday.

 Senior forward Cody Martin scored 23 points, and senior shooting guard Caleb Martin added 19 points for the seventh-seeded Wolf Pack (29-5).
 Nevada shot just 34.5 percent from the field, including 5 of 24 from 3-point range.

-Note: EditorsNote: Update 2: Notes next opponent in 3rd graf